 Dr. Barry LeJeune will then secure a temporary crown over the abutment.
 This temporary crown does not actually restore the full function of the tooth.
 It is only meant to protect the abutment while you wait for your new crown to be ready.

 When your new crown is ready, a member of our staff will call you to schedule a brief follow-up appointment.
 Then, he will remove the temporary crown and will cement your new crown into place.

-If you suspect one of your fillings has been compromised, or if you’ve recently lost one, you should call Barry LeJeune, DDS at (757) 827-9114 to have it examined and treated.
+If you suspect one of your fillings has been compromised, or if you’ve recently lost one, you should call LeJeune Family Dentistry at (757) 827-9114 to have it examined and treated.